fieldtrip/website/tutorial/nirs_multichannel.md

 To visualize the data in spatial terms (i.e. to answer the question "where on the head do we find functional brain activity in response to my different conditions?"), FieldTrip requires information about the spatial layout about the location of the channel on the head.
 For this tutorial a layout file is provided, which is called `nirs_48ch_layout.mat`.
 In case you would like to get an idea of how to create your own layout file, the following page might be informative: [/tutorial/layout](/tutorial/layout).

-The layout can be loaded using the standard MATLAB function `load`.
-The file `nirs_48ch_layout.mat` contains a structure called `lay`.
-Just for clarity, we will rename the O2Hb channels representing changes in oxygenation concentration into `functional`.
-We do this as follows:
+The channel layout can be read the `nirs_48ch_layout.mat` file using the standard MATLAB function `load`.
+The file contains a structure called `lay`.
+The channel layout has been designed to show the O2Hb and HHb channels on top of each other.

     load('nirs_48ch_layout.mat')
-    label               = lay.label;
-    label               = strrep(label, 'O2Hb', 'functional');
-    lay.label           = label;
+    figure; ft_plot_layout(lay) % note that O2Hb and HHb channels fall on top of each other

+{% include image src="/assets/img/tutorial/nirs_multichannel/nirs_tut2_layout.png" width="800" %}

+**Figure 10; Channel layout for multiplot and topoplot.**

 There are a number of FieldTrip options available for visualizing the results, such as **[ft_singleplotER](/reference/ft_singleplotER)** (ER stands for Event Related), which allows you to plot a single channel, and **[ft_multiplotER](/reference/ft_multiplotER)**, which allows you to plot multiple channels on a schematic representation of the head.
 The **[ft_multiplotER](/reference/ft_multiplotER)** can also be used in interactive mode to select pieces of the data of interest (for instance specific channels and a specific time window).
-For now, we are interested to first see whether we find the typical hemodynamic response, hence the changes in oxygenated concentration.
-Therefore, we select all channels which contain "functional" in their label.
-This is done by `cfg.channel = '* [functional]'`.
-If you want to see what other options the plotting functions has, you can look at the documentation:

-    help ft_multiplotER

-Important to remember is that for **[ft_multiplotER](/reference/ft_multiplotER)** to run, you need to point FieldTrip to the layout structure using cfg.layout = lay;
+Important to remember is that for **[ft_multiplotER](/reference/ft_multiplotER)** to run, you need to point FieldTrip to the layout structure using `cfg.layout = lay`.

     cfg                   = [];
     cfg.showlabels        = 'yes';
-    cfg.layout            = lay;
-    cfg.interactive       = 'yes';
+    cfg.layout            = lay;      % you could also specify the name of the mat file cfg.interactive       = 'yes';
-    cfg.channel           = '* [functional]';
-    cfg.graphcolor        = 'r';
+    cfg.graphcolor        = 'rb';
+    cfg.colorgroups(contains(timelockDEV.label, 'O2Hb')) = 1; % these will be red
+    cfg.colorgroups(contains(timelockDEV.label, 'HHb'))  = 2; % these will be blue
     ft_multiplotER(cfg, timelockDEV);

 {% include image src="/assets/img/tutorial/nirs_multichannel/nirs_tut2_multiploter.png" width="800" %}

-**Figure 10; A so-called multiplot of the data: the average time course displayed per channel.**
+**Figure 11; A so-called multiplot of the data: the average time course displayed per channel.**

 You can also generate a spatial representation of the signal at a certain time point, or averaged over a time window.
 To plot the response that was found during a specific time window, you will need to specify this by setting limitations to the time dimension.
-In this case, time is the first dimension, and therefore, the time window can be set by using 'cfg.xlim = [5 7];'.
-The third dimension here is the strength of the response.
-We set the scale here from -0.2 to 0.2, but this depends on your data: many fNIRS researchers use block designs, and depending on the block duration, the response may gain a larger amplitude.
-In the current data, the scale can be derived from the previous figure, which was generated without setting the response scale (zlim in this case).
+The time window can be set by using `cfg.xlim = [5 7];`.
+The scale for the strength of the response can be set from -0.2 to 0.2, but this depends on your data: many fNIRS researchers use block designs, and depending on the block duration, the response may gain a larger amplitude.
+In the current data, the scale can be derived from the previous figure, which was generated an automatic scaling of the response amplitude.

 {% include markup/info %}
 Per default FieldTrip uses the minimum and the maximum in the selected part of the data for the `zlim` parameter.
 Setting the scale manually has the advantage that you can set zero as the middle point in the scale, which can be helpful for the interpretation of the color-coded graph.
 {% include markup/end %}

     cfg          = [];
-    cfg.layout   = lay;
-    cfg.channel  = '* [functional]';
-    cfg.marker   = 'labels';
+    cfg.layout   = lay;      % you could also specify the name of the mat file cfg.marker   = 'labels';
     cfg.xlim     = [5 7];
     cfg.zlim     = [-0.2 0.2];

+    cfg.channel  = '* [O2Hb]';
+    figure; subplot(1,2,1);
     ft_topoplotER(cfg, timelockDEV);
-    title('[functional]');
+    title('[O2Hb]');

+    cfg.channel  = '* [HHb]';
+    subplot(1,2,2);
+    ft_topoplotER(cfg, timelockDEV);
+    title('[HHb]');

-{% include image src="/assets/img/tutorial/nirs_multichannel/nirs_tut2_fig11_topoplot.png" width="400" %}
+{% include image src="/assets/img/tutorial/nirs_multichannel/nirs_tut2_topoplot.png" width="600" %}

-**Figure 11; Topographical representation of the measured signal.**
+**Figure 12; Topographical representation of the measured signal.**

 ## Summary and conclusion